raks0009/raks0009.github.io/_pages/repository.md

 4) <a href='https://github.com/raks0009/Jkhand_GIS_InVEST'>Jkhand_GIS_InVEST</a> : Raster data and shapefiles associated with the State Govt. of Jharkhand sponsored project to map wetlands and recommend strategies for betterment.
 The files were used as input for InVEST modelling.

+5) <a href='https://github.com/raks0009/raks0009.github.io'>raks0009.github.io</a> : The code for this website, hosted on GitHub Pages.
+The code has been forked from  <a href='https://github.com/academicpages/academicpages.github.io'>academicpages.github.io</a>

 ## Code Ocean Compute Capsules

 1) <a href='https://codeocean.com/capsule/0733162/tree'>Modified_MaMeMi</a> : The code capsule associated with the publication titled "Modified-MaMeMi Filter for Extraction of Brainwaves from Electroencephalograms", IEEE Transactions on Signal Processing (in review).
 It contains the MATLAB simulation files **and the data** used in generating the results for the publication.